 Stem cells do not typically circulate in the blood stream.
 Therefore, in order to increase the quantity of cells for collection, an agent is frequently given to the allogeneic donor.
 The purpose of the agent is to move the stem cells from the bone marrow into the peripheral blood where the cells can be collected by apheresis.
 This practice is often referred to as mobilization or priming.
 Occasionally, a donor may be primed using a growth factor prior to collection of bone marrow.

-If the Allogeneic donor received therapy (such as growth factors, mobilizing agents, etc.), select “yes” and continue with question 2.
+If the Allogeneic donor received therapy (such as growth factors, mobilizing agents, etc.), report Yes.

-If the Allogeneic donor did not receive therapy to enhance the stem cell product, select “no” and continue with question 4.
+If the Allogeneic donor did not receive therapy to enhance the stem cell product, report No.

 This question is only enabled for PBSC and bone marrow products from non-NMDP donors.

 Examples of growth and mobilizing factors include, but are not limited to, the following:

 Granulocyte-macrophage colony stimulating factor – GM-CSF

 Platelet-derived growth factor – PDGF

 Transforming growth factor alpha – TGF-α